Her is a slender survey of various teachings about the other side and how to live wisely and well so as to improve one's standing, presumably.

-Another great question is whether we have done our souls the best possible turn so that the good things we have accomplish did not overshadow and steal valuable time from much better things we otherwise could have lived - for example adhering to the best advice of Buddha, tralong the Eightfold Path, meditating by a good method, getting skilled, developing ourselves, taking Guru Dev's poignant and relevant counsel to our heart too, and learn how to meditate swiftly and deeply.
+Another matter could be whether we have done our souls the best possible turn so that the good things we have accomplish did not overshadow and steal valuable time from much better things we otherwise could have lived - for example adhering to the the Eightfold Path, meditating by a good method, getting skilled, developing ourselves, taking Guru Dev's poignant and relevant counsel to our heart too, and learn how to meditate swiftly and deeply.
 The much studied method called TM stems from Guru Dev, we are told.
 In conclusion, there are ways of living that obviously are better than others.

-You may have noted that some persons of ill fame may be all right, and some of great fame may be not.
+You may have noted that some persons of ill fame may be all right people all the same, and some of great fame may be not.
 The psychologist Abraham Maslow studied outstanding persons - presumably good ones - to learn how they were, and how they lived.
 Mahatma Gandhi was one such outstanding person, Maslow found.
 If we extract the common features of great, accomplished folks, maybe we learn better ways of behaving than mere conform and guarded ways, for outstanding people did not conform all along, he found.

-Another thing is to make sure you can afford to stand out - for hardboiled ones among the conform ones could tear you down for it.
-So guarding oneself much goes a long way.
-It is a side to self-preservation, and may be seen as linked to self-defence on higher or social levels too.
+Another thing is to make sure you can afford to stand out - for hardboiled guys among the conform ones seem to take delight in tearing down their betters, or take delight in scandals and rumours or hearsay to fill their day.
+So guarding oneself much goes a long way, and may be seen as linked to self-defence on higher or social levels too.

-May this serve as a hint that some "best ways" of living may or may not be under the cover of all conform ways, and that "the best of Maslow" offers tips on doing better than quite blind-conform guys who did not venture to go for their great, inner promptings to get fulfilled lives.
-[Pusb; Zun; Rvl]
+May this serve as a hint that some "best ways" of living may or may not be under the cover of all conform ways, and that "the best of Maslow" offers tips on doing better than quite blind-conform guys who did not venture to go for their great, inner promptings to get fulfilled lives (1987; 1968; 1964, 1950).

 A wider perspective is needed.
 "Money is a good servant but a bad master," says an American proverb.
-The great idea is to put wealth - there are many sorts - fairly and unfairly gained - in a wider scenario, so that it serves you in the good ways.
-There are four general life goals that Hindus agree on, and wealth (artha) is one of them.
-A very fulfilling sex life is part of another (kama).
-If classy enough righteous deals are not violated along the road, the material wealth and family wealth of warm hugs and welcoming arms (friends, mates, and so on) may be kept.
-And so on.
+The great idea is to see amassed wealth - there are many sorts and levels of it, both fairly and unfairly gained - in a wider scenario, to make sure it serves you in decent and fair, fit ways.
+Sanatan Dharma teachings about the four general life goals are further help to put money and wealth in perspective.

 Listen to wisdom concerning Yoga, endowed with which, Arjuna, you shall cast off the bonds of action!
 In this there is no loss of effort, nor is there any harm (the production of contrary results or transgression).
 Even a little of this knowledge (even a little practice of this Yoga) protects one from great fear.
 (2:39-40)

 "Seeing is believing".
 Buddha asks just for a provisional faith to study, sort out and practice his key teachings and experience for oneself.
-That is what matters.
+That matters.